Fitness – Children ages 6 to 12January 13, 2021

 Garlic, onions, coconut, cauliflower, and milk are full of nutrients like calcium and potassium, which will keep you energized and active throughout the day.
 They also have lots of vitamins that can help your brain stay focused and help your skin heal.

-Not only do healthy foods make your child big and strong, starting to introduce these healthy eating habits young will help your child maintain this lifestyle into adulthood.
+Not only do healthy foods make your child big and strong, starting to introduce these healthy eating habits at a young age will also help your child maintain this lifestyle into adulthood.